WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 Returns an action object signalling that a blocks should be replaced with one or more replacement blocks.

+You may set `isLocalChange` to true to scope change detection to a section of the block tree.
+I.e. so the edit doesn't dirty the entire block tree.
+This is used for edits made to blocks that are saved somewhere other than the main post by their root.

 _Parameters_

 -   _clientIds_ `(string|Array<string>)`: Block client ID(s) to replace.
 -   _blocks_ `(Object|Array<Object>)`: Replacement block(s).
 -   _indexToSelect_ `number`: Index of replacement block to select.
+-   _isLocalChange_ `[string]`: Whether to scope change detection.

 <a name="replaceInnerBlocks" href="#replaceInnerBlocks">#</a> **replaceInnerBlocks**